run-ai/docs/docs/Researcher/researcher-library/rl-elasticity.md

 ## Introduction

 The Run:AI Researcher Library is a python library you can add to your deep learning python code.
-The library contains an _elasticity_ module which allows _train_ workloads to shrink or expand based on the cluster's availability.
+The library contains an _elasticity_ module that allows _train_ workloads to shrink or expand based on the cluster's availability.

 ### Expanding a Workload